hamk-uas/DifferentialConv2d/README.md

 ## Acknowledgement

-This work is supported by the EPSRC grant, Blueprinting for AI for Science at Exascale (BASE-II, EP/X019918/1), which is Phase II of the Benchmarking for AI for Science at Exascale (BASE) grant.
+The original work (not this fork) was supported by the EPSRC grant, Blueprinting for AI for Science at Exascale (BASE-II, EP/X019918/1), which is Phase II of the Benchmarking for AI for Science at Exascale (BASE) grant.